johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ##### Step 3: kubelet API changes

-The kubelet exposes the new functionality in its existing `/exec/` endpoint.
+The kubelet exposes the new functionality in a new `/podDebug/` endpoint.
 `ServeExec()` constructs a `v1.Container` based on `PodExecOptions`, calls `RunDebugContainer()`, and performs the attach.